Praise for Dino Treasures!

 Awards and Raves for Deep in the Desert

-2017 selection for the state of New Mexico’s First Grade Reading Initiative!
+2017 and 2018 selection for the state of New Mexico’s First Grade Reading Initiative!

 2012 Library Media Connection Editor’s Choice